-Unraveling: Remaking Personhood & Subjectivity comes out in early 2020 from the University of Minnesota Press.
+Unraveling: Remaking Personhood in a Neurodiverse Age comes out in early 2020 from the University of Minnesota Press.
 Here’s some text from the book proposal:

 Unraveling has three aims, with potentially overlapping constituencies.
 First, it attempts to articulate a materialist theory of subjectivity.
 It does this in tandem with its second aim, which is to develop a language of materialist subjectivity derived from neuroscience, and, especially, family and individual experiences with neurological disabilities.
 The development of this language is in pursuit of its third goal, that of an anti-normative bioethics that focuses less on value and meaning – captured in things like the discourse of ‘quality of life’ – and instead pursues ideas of connection, facilitation, and animation.
 These terms – and others – are drawn from the primary sources the text engages with, which include family and individual memoirs of neurological disabilities and monographs written by neuroscientists over the course of the 20th and early 21st centuries.
 My readings of these texts are informed by my ethnographic research with neuroscientists, psychiatrists, and disability support groups, which appears occasionally in the text; primarily the book focuses on the textual analysis of these memoirs and monographs in an attempt to draw on a publicly available collection of evidence that can be accessed by interested readers.